Porras History, Family Crest & Coats of Arms

 Early History of the Porras family

 This web page shows only a small excerpt of our Porras research.
 Another 98 words (7 lines of text) covering the years 1583, 1550, 1571, 1636, 1597, 1604, 1622, 1626, 1629, 1601, 1608, 1611, 1617, 1683, 1659, 1679, 1617, 1683, 1677, 1679, 1659, 1528, 1592, 1579 and 1671 are included under the topic Early Porras History in all our PDF Extended History products and printed products wherever possible.

 Porras Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Porras were recorded, including Perrot, Parrott, Parrot, Perrott, Perot, Perott, Perrett and many more.

 Some of the Porras family moved to Ireland, but this topic is not covered in this excerpt.
-Another 163 words(12 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Porras arrived in North America very early: